Vegan Loaf Recipe

 - At this stage, you can cool the mixture and keep it refrigerated for a couple of days.

 - Add the mixture to the prepared tin and press gently with the back of a metal spoon to smooth the top.

 - Bake at 180 degrees for 25 minutes or until the mixture has browned on the top.

-- Serve with a salad, in a burger bun or pita bread or as part of a Sunday roast meal.
+- Cut into rectangular loaf sized pieces and serve with a salad, in a burger bun or pita bread or as part of a Sunday roast meal.

 I garnished the top with crushed chillies before cooking.

 You could add nuts to the top of the loaf, but about ⅓ of the way through the cooking time cover the top with foil so the nuts do not burn.